mamonu/mamonu.github.io/_posts/2019-03-28-Getting-Started-with-Docker.md

 ---

-This post is a quick "hello world" for Docker, showing basic steps needed to:
+This post is showing the basic steps needed to:

 - Create a Docker image based on Ubuntu containing a sample "hello world" file.
 - Create a volume